-President M Abdul Hamid on Saturday offered the prayers of Eid-ul-Azha, the second biggest religious festival of the Muslims, along with his family members and some senior officials at Bangabhaban Durbar Hall here.
+President M Abdul Hamid today offered the prayers of Eid-ul-Fitr, the greatest religious festival of the Muslims, along with his family members and some officials at the Bangabhaban Durbar Hall here.

 A special munajat was offered seeking divine blessings for peace and progress of Bangladesh and welfare of the people as well as the Muslim Ummah.

 Special doa was also offered seeking eternal peace of the departed souls of those who died of fatal COVID-19 and also wishing for the early recovery of the Corona patients throughout the country as well as across the globe.

 Doa was too offered seeking eternal peace of the departed souls of Father of Nation Bangabandhu Sheikh Mujibur Rahman and other members, faced martyrdom on the fateful night of August 15 in 1975, and the martyrs who sacrificed their lives for the sake of the county and its people in different democratic movements, particularly during the Liberation War in 1971.